David Canfield Smith: Career timeline

-2004-2009: Retired – Smith and his wife Janet traveled the country in an RV.
-He is currently writing a book about their travels.

-2009-current: Still retired.
-Living in Bend, Oregon.
-Enjoying hiking, camping, skiing, reading, and photography.
-Especially enjoying having the time to pursue his nontechnical interests.

 Xerox Star

 Smith served as a user interface designer for the Xerox System Development Division between 1976 and 1983.
 His role as one of the six principal designers for the Xerox Star constitute his main contributions to the field of human–computer interaction.
 The other five designers were Larry Clark, Eric Harslem, Charles Irby, Ralph Kimball, and Jim Reilly.
 While working on the Star, Smith helped develop four main features: the desktop metaphor, dialog boxes, the icon designs, and universal commands.

 Desktop metaphor

 The desktop metaphor is the representation of common office objects in a computer's user interface.
 Smith and his colleagues were trying to develop a computer for the office.
 Prior computers were not tailored to the office and what Smith called "knowledge workers".
 He made a distinction between how these knowledge workers and secretaries - who were the common computer users at the time - wanted to use a computer.
 To introduce a computer that knowledge workers could easily understand and interact with, Smith believed it was imperative to incorporate objects and ideas they were already familiar with.
 This led him to represent common office items, such as documents, folders, file cabinets, and wastebaskets, in his icon designs for the Star.